jasontalon/ecom_simula/README.md

 3. Adding products into cart w/ checkout behavior
 4. Sales reports

+### Limitations
+1. No Auth.
+(Authorization/Authentication)
+2. No actual payments.
+3. It's a simulation.

 ### Components
 There are 3 components for building the app:
 1. Database - Using Postgres and knex as SQL query builder.